Eating for Performance

 It starts with a balanced diet

-What you do for training and after training is essential, but your overall diet is the most critical.
-It is senseless having high-energy foods or drinks before training and competition and replacement drinks afterward if the rest of your diet is rubbish.
+What you do for training and after training is essential, but your overall diet is critical.
+It is senseless to have high-energy foods or drinks before training and competition and replacement drinks afterwards if the rest of your diet is rubbish.

 An athlete cannot perform if the body is short of fuel.
-Make sure you eat a balance of foods, as no one type of food contains all the nutrients necessary for health or top performance.
+Ensure you eat a balanced diet, as no one type of food contains all the nutrients necessary for health or top performance.

-It is recommended that an active person's diet should consist of around 60% carbohydrate (bread, cereals, vegetables, fruit, pasta), 25% protein (meat, eggs, fish) 15% fat.
+It is recommended that an active person's diet consist of around 60% carbohydrates (bread, cereals, vegetables, fruit, pasta), 25% protein (meat, eggs, fish), and 15% fat.
 What are these?

 Carbohydrates – the fuel

 Quality carbohydrates include grainy bread and breakfast cereals, pasta, rice, noodles, couscous, potato and kumara, legumes, yoghurts, smoothies, custards, and fruit.
-One or two of these carbohydrate foods need to be present in each meal and snack.
+Each meal and snack must contain one or two of these carbohydrate foods.

 Protein - muscle builder

 Protein is essential for muscle growth and repair.
-Great protein sources include lean red meat, chicken, fish, eggs, low-fat dairy foods, and legumes.
-At least one of these protein foods needs to be available in each meal and snack.
+Excellent protein sources include lean red meat, chicken, fish, eggs, low-fat dairy foods, and legumes.
+At least one protein food must be available in each meal and snack.

 Fats – go easy with these